South Orangetown Central School District

 Charging School Meals and Prohibition Against Meal Shaming

 The Board of Education recognizes that on occasion, students may not have enough funds for a meal.
 To ensure that students do not go hungry, but also to promote responsible student behavior and minimize the fiscal burden to the district, the Board will allow students who do not have enough funds to “charge” the cost of meals to be paid back at a later date subject to the terms in this policy.
-View Board Policy 8505 – Meal Charge and Prohibition Against Meal Shaming.
+View Board of Education Policy 8505 – Meal Charge and Prohibition Against Meal Shaming.

 Code of Conduct